Sabirah42/Serverless_CICD/README.md

 Can you flesh out your understanding of the connection between the static site, API Gateway and AWS Lambda?

-Where could you look to figure out what kind of requests and responses the the arrows represent?
+Where could you look to figure out what kind of requests and responses the arrows represent?
 Improve this diagram as you learn more.

 ### Tasks